Empower Your Practice

 #1.
 Create Your EHR Implementation Plan

+A detailed EHR system implementation plan is the cornerstone of a successful EHR rollout.
 For this reason, it’s important that your plan outlines all of the tasks that need to be completed throughout the entire process.

 Here are some of the key tasks that you should include in your EHR implementation plan:

-- Form an EHR implementation team
+• Form an EHR implementation team

-- Define the cost of implementing EHR
+• Define the cost of implementing electronic information system

-- Select the best EHR software for your healthcare organization
+• Select the best EHR software for your healthcare organization

-- Transfer your medical practice and patient data to the EHR system
+• Transfer your medical practice and patient data to the EHR system

-- Provide your staff with EHR training and define training costs
+• Provide your staff with EHR training and define training costs

-- Test your cloud-based or on-premise system
+• Test your cloud-based or on-premise system

-- Define your go-live approach
+• Define your go-live approach

-- Collect feedback on the EHR implementation
+• Collect feedback on the data transfer and EHR implementation.

 #2.
 Form Your EHR Implementation Team

-Once you have outlined your EHR implementation plan, you need to form a team that will execute the tasks you’ve planned for your EHR implementation.
+Once you have outlined your EHR implementation plan, you need to form a team that will execute the tasks you’ve planned.
+This way, you can be sure that your EHR integration goes in accordance with your schedule and budget.

-Depending on your medical practice’s needs and budget, you can either assign tasks to your current staff members or hire new employees to carry out the tasks.
+Depending on your medical practice’s needs and budget, you can either assign tasks to your current clinical staff members or hire new employees to carry out the tasks.

 Here are some of the key roles you need to form an effective EHR implementation team:

-- Lead clinician, who represents all physicians in a practice and is responsible for planning and implementing physician training.
+• Lead clinician, who represents all physicians in a practice and is responsible for planning and implementing physician training.

-- Lead nurse, who represents all nurses and is responsible for planning and implementing nurse training.
+• Lead nurse, who represents all nurses and is responsible for planning and implementing nurse training.

-- Billing advocate, who represents the billing department and is responsible for planning and implementing billing department training.
+• Billing advocate, who represents the billing department and is responsible for planning and implementing billing department training.

-- Application developer, who is responsible for customizing the EHR system to fit your practice’s needs.
+• Application developer, who is responsible for customizing the EHR system to fit your practice’s needs.

-An EHR implementation specialist can help you with many of the tasks outlined above, including data migration, staff training, EHR testing, and more.
+If your budget allows, you might also want to consider hiring an EHR implementation specialist.
+This person helps you with many of the tasks outlined above, including data migration, staff training, EHR testing, and more.

 #3.
 Schedule Your EHR Implementation